darachm/f1l-work/src/initial-research-and-clarification.md

 "ASCO/CAP guidelines state that intratumoral heterogeneity may contribute to HER2 testing inaccuracy."[^iqbal2014]
-Thus, the efficacy of applying a HER2 -targeting treatment to any cancer will likely depend on the fidelity of the measurements of the marker being targeted.
+Thus, the efficacy of applying a HER2 -targeting treatment to any cancer will likely depend on the fidelity of the measurements of the marker being targeted - and potentially the heterogeneity of expression.

-Finally,
-resistance to trastuzumab can be mediated by a HER2 mutation lacking the extracellular domain (p95)[^iqbal2014] and increased activity due to point mutations can cause
+Finally, to keep in mind the challenge of tumors escaping the therapy, resistance to trastuzumab can be mediated by a HER2 mutation lacking the extracellular domain (p95)[^iqbal2014] and increased activity due to point mutations can cause